paritoshsinghrahar/telegram_crawler/README.md

 # Objective: To scrape data from a Telegram group and do sentiment analysis on crawled data and perform first analysis on it to find insights.

 #### Work Submitted By: Paritosh Singh (paritosh@usc.edu)
 M.S.
-Student in Computer Science (Artificial Intelligence), University of Southern California
+Degree in Computer Science (Artificial Intelligence), University of Southern California

 ## Structure of Directory: